 Sir Tej Bahadur Sapru was born on 8th December 1875 in Aligarh in present-day Uttar Pradesh.
-He was leader of the Liberal Party and a lawyer.
+He was the leader of the Liberal Party and a lawyer.
 He had cooperated with Congress in numerous freedom movements like Quit India, Salt Satyagraha, Non-Cooperation Movement.
-He believed in the process of having dialogues with British to achieve freedom and rights.
+He believed in the process of having dialogues with the British to achieve freedom and rights.
 This article shares chronology of his life events.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 - Sapru was born in a Kashmiri Hindu family to Ambika Prasad Sapru and Gaura Hukku in Aligarh in the United Provinces.
 He was a distant cousin of Allama Iqbal (Urdu poet who composed Saare Jahan Se Achha).

 - Educated at the Agra College, he went on to work as a lawyer in the Allahabad High Court.
 He also later became the Dean of the Law School in the Benaras Hindu University.

 - Sapru was at first a member of the Indian National Congress (December 28, 1885).
 He advocated Swaraj.
 But he was not in favour of unconstitutional means to achieve it.
 He was even the President of the UP Congress Committee before leaving the Party and joining the Liberal Party of India.

 - He believed that dialogue with the British authorities was the only manner in which political rights and freedom could be achieved for the country.

 - As a prominent founder-member of the Liberal Party, he collaborated with the Congress on various movements like the non-cooperation movement, the Salt Satyagraha and the Quit India Movement.